moaiddip/Communication-Library/README.md

 Send JSON objects instead of strings.

-Perhaps, softcode some of the restricted commands (Could make implementation a lot more complicated)
+Perhaps, softcode some of the restricted commands (Could make implementation a lot more complicated).

 Version Revisions:
 -------------------